ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 1. pickle

 ```
-import pickle #pickle模块
+import pickle #pickle module

-#保存Model(注:save文件夹要预先建立，否则会报错)
+#store Model(Note: The save folder must be created in advance, otherwise an error will be reported)
 with open('save/clf.pickle', 'wb') as f:
     pickle.dump(clf, f)

-#读取Model
+#load Model
 with open('save/clf.pickle', 'rb') as f:
     clf2 = pickle.load(f)
-    #测试读取后的Model
+    #test loaded Model
     print(clf2.predict(X[0:1]))
 ```

-2. joblib(supposed to be faster when dealing with a large data, because the use of multiprocessing)
+2. joblib (supposed to be faster when dealing with a large data, because the use of multiprocessing)

 ```
 from sklearn.externals import joblib #jbolib模块

-#保存Model(注:save文件夹要预先建立，否则会报错)
+#store Model(Note: The save folder must be created in advance, otherwise an error will be reported)
 joblib.dump(clf, 'save/clf.pkl')

-#读取Model
+##load Model
 clf3 = joblib.load('save/clf.pkl')

-#测试读取后的Model
+#test loaded Model
 print(clf3.predict(X[0:1]))

 ```